hemz0725/food-delivery-analytics/questions.md

 **Q33 · Operations**
 The city field has inconsistent values like 'chennai', 'CHENNAI', and 'Pondy'.
 If you group by city without cleaning this data, how much does the revenue figure for Chennai get undercounted?
 Quantify the error.

-> ⚠ **Trap:** Naive GROUP BY city will split Chennai into 3 separate groups and silently undercount revenue.

 ---

 **Q34 · Customer Behavior**